Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Methods

-In this study, the features associated with each node (grain) were as follows.
-The `type' of grain (red/blue/candidate) was read directly from the SPPARKS outputs.
-The node degree, or number of nearest neighbors associated with a grain, was determined from the connectivity of the graph.
-Finally, the area, perimeter, equivalent circle diameter, major axis length, and minor axis length of the grain were measured from the pixels included in each grain.
-These measurements were generated from scikit-image \cite{VanderWalt2014} with the \textbf{skimage.measure.regionprops\_table} function.
+The process of extracting graph representations from images of the initial microstructure in each simulation is shown in Figure \ref{fig:agg:methods:graph_extract}.
+The connectivity of each node in the graph was determined from grains that overlapped after applying binary dilation to each grain.
+The area, perimeter, equivalent circle diameter, major axis length, and minor axis length of the grain were measured from the pixels included in each grain.
+These measurements were combined with the grain's ``type'' (red/blue/candidate) and number of nearest neighbors to form the set of features for each node in the graph.

-After extracting a graph-based representation, a Simple Graph Convolution (SGC) \cite{Wu2019} model was trained on the data.
-SGC involves message passing with K-step feature propagation.
-During each iteration of message passing, the hidden states of all nodes in the neighborhood of a target node (including the state of the target node) are averaged together to determine the new state of the target node.
-This process is repeated for K iterations.
-Afterwards, node classification is achieved by passing the final hidden state of a given node through a linear logistic regression classifier.
-Interestingly, this approach is linear and does not contain any trainable parameters until the final logistic regression classifier.
-Thus, it is a much simpler model than other graph convolution approaches.
-Despite this, SGC achieves accuracy scores comparable to much more complex methods on standard benchmark graph datasets like Cora \cite{sen2008collective} and CiteSeer \cite{Bollacker1f2}.

-SGC models were trained on the training set for 200 epochs.
-The performance on the training and validation sets were measured at the end of every 10 training epochs and the model with the lowest validation loss was used for the final evaluation.
-During training the negative log likelihood loss function was used to measure the distance between the predicted and true values for training examples.
+SGC models \cite{Wu2019} were trained to predict abnormal grain growth from these graph representations.
+Models were trained for 2500 iterations.
+The performance on the training and validation sets was measured at the end of every 250 training iterations, and the model with the lowest validation loss was used for the final evaluation.
+During training, the negative log likelihood loss function was used to measure the distance between the predicted and true values for training examples.
 The Adam optimizer \cite{Kingma2015} was used to update the model parameters during backpropagation.

-A couple different learning rates and weight decay parameters were tried.
-The results are reported for a learning rate of 0.005 and a weight decay of 0.001 as they gave reasonable results for model training.
-Future plans for scaling up the model include a more thorough grid search to tune these parameters.
-K, the number of neighborhood hops to include during the message passing process, was varied between 1 and 4 to determine how the number of neighborhood shells influences the performance.
-Each model was trained for 200 epochs.
-During training the average training and validation losses were recorded every 10 epochs.
-The model with the lowest validation loss was evaluated on the train, validation, and test sets.
+The parameter sweep included learning rates of 0.01 and 0.005, and Adam weight decay values of \( \beta_1 = 10^{-4}\) and \( \beta_2 = 5 \times 10^{-4}\). \(K\) was varied from 1 to 4 to measure the influence of the number of neighborhood shells on the predictive performance of the model.
+Note that the initial system typically included about 10 neighborhood shells of the candidate grain, so differences in performances between models with different values of \( K \) should not be affected by system size.